aledcuevas/dnm-simulation/README.md

 The code above provides the infrastructure to simulate marketplaces as defined in our paper's model.
 Following, we provide an overview of what's needed to use this code.

+For the public data used in the paper, see: https://arima.cylab.cmu.edu/markets/index.php A anonymized version can also be requested at: https://www.impactcybertrust.org/dataset_view?idDataset=1498 A non-anonymized version can be requested at: https://www.impactcybertrust.org/dataset_view?idDataset=1499

 ### Artifact Evaluation Roadmap

 Following we provide a roadmap that aims to provide the reader with an understanding of: 1) the role